 Does monogamy have any relevance for today’s gay men?

-The idea of open relationships and monogamy continue to be a tricky topic within the LGBTQ community.
-For some, it devalues the importance of the Love Is Love message and undermines the efforts it took to achieve marriage equality.
-For others, it’s just a pragmatic approach to navigating the reality of our relationships and our needs for intimacy.
+For some, gay couples that opt for open relationships are undermining the struggle surrounding marriage equality.
+For others, it’s just a pragmatic approach to navigating the reality of our relationships and the complexity of our needs for intimacy.

-Rob, like a growing number of LGBTQ people, is in an open relationship.
+Rob, like many gay men, is in an open relationship.
 He says that in the past he felt “trapped” by the idea of being in a monogamous relationship.
 Rob always wondered if – when it came to sex – he was missing out.

 For Rob, being in an open relationship means he’s able to be in the most honest relationship possible.
 He and his partner talk regularly.
 Physical contact with someone outside the two of them is agreed upon in advance.
 Failing that, they tell each other about it afterwards.
 Essentially, everything is on the table.

 “People ask me why I allow my partner to cheat on me, but cheating, by definition, is doing something dishonest…” explains Rob.
 “Asking this ignores the understanding my partner and I have of our own relationship.”

 It’s a similar story for Pasha.
 He’s happily married to his husband and emotionally committed, but they’ve agreed to be sexually open.

 “We’ve been this way since we first got together…” says Pasha.
 “We both liked the idea of sleeping with other people.
 We talked about what it would take for us to feel safe and loved.
 It still works for us, more than six years later.”

 Because he’s married, it’s common for people to assume that Pasha and his husband are using the label of an open relationship to disguise the fact they’re unhappy in their marriage.
 But he assures us that this is far from the truth.